DPLM Faculty Profiles — Dr. Bishop-Freeman

 Deputy Chief Toxicologist,

 Forensic Toxicology is a multifaceted discipline that bridges the gap between the scientific and legal aspects of analytical drug chemistry and pharmacology.
-My interests include topics from both human performance and post-mortem toxicology; specifically, examining the effects of drugs and alcohol on driving as well as exploring analytical issues surrounding drug facilitated sexual assault (DFSA).
-Recently, I have been compiling data regarding the post-mortem redistribution of drugs when comparing therapeutic post-mortem normal values with potentially toxic concentrations.
-While most of my work focuses on toxicology, I was formerly a trained Criminalist for the LAPD and I hope to engage in forensic investigation research in the future.
+My interests include topics from both human performance and postmortem toxicology; specifically, examining the impairing effects of drugs and alcohol on driving as well as exploring analytical issues surrounding drug-facilitated sexual assault (DFSA).
+Recently, I have been compiling data comparing incidental postmortem concentrations to lethal concentrations.
+This provides interpretation guidance to toxicologists and pathologists when rendering an opinion regarding the contributions of drugs to a death.

 Bishop-Freeman, S.C.; Kornegay, N.C.; Winecker, R.E.
 Postmortem Levetiracetam (Keppra®) Data from North Carolina.
 Journal of Analytical Toxicology, 36 (2012) 422–428.

 Bishop, S.C; Johnson, G.; Smith, L.; Fiorentino, D. Manual versus automatic sampling variations of a Preliminary Alcohol Screening device (PAS), Journal of Analytical Toxicology, 33, 8 (2009) 521–524.

 Bishop, S.C.; Lerch, M.; McCord, B. Detection of nitrated benzodiazepines by indirect laser-induced fluorescence detection on a microfluidics device, J Chromatogr.
 A, 1154, 1-2 (2007) 481–484.